vserova/book/pages/ch_app.md

 defines a server.
 The detailed description of the individual fields is given below.

--   <span class="nctnt ncbi-var">service\_name</span> specifies the service name that the server is part of, for example TaxService.
-The same <span class="nctnt ncbi-var">service\_name</span> may be used in multiple server definition lines to add more servers implementing that service.
+-   `service_name` specifies the service name that the server is part of, for example TaxService.
+The same `service_name` may be used in multiple server definition lines to add more servers implementing that service.

--   <span class="nctnt ncbi-var">[check\_specifier]</span> is an optional parameter (if omitted, the surrounding square brackets must not be used).
+-   `[check_specifier]` is an optional parameter (if omitted, the surrounding square brackets must not be used).
 The parameter is a comma separated list and each element in the list can be one of the following.

-    -   <span class="nctnt ncbi-var">[-]N[/M]</span> where N and M are integers.
+    -   `[-]N[/M]` where N and M are integers.
 This will lead to checking every N seconds with backoff time of M seconds if failed.
 The “-“ character is used when it is required to check dependencies only, but not the primary connection point.
 "0", which stands for "no check interval", disables checks for the service.

-    -   <span class="nctnt ncbi-var">[!][host[:port]][+[service]]</span> which describes a dependency.
+    -   `[!][host[:port]][+[service]]` which describes a dependency.
 The “!” character means negation.
-The <span class="nctnt ncbi-var">service</span> is a service name the describing service depends on and runs on <span class="nctnt ncbi-var">host:port</span>.
-The pair <span class="nctnt ncbi-var">host:port</span> is required if no service is specified.
-The <span class="nctnt ncbi-var">host</span>, :<span class="nctnt ncbi-var">port</span>, or both can be missing if <span class="nctnt ncbi-var">service</span> is specified (in that case the missing parts are read as “any”).
+The `service` is a service name the describing service depends on and runs on `host:port`.
+The pair `host:port` is required if no service is specified.
+The `host`, :`port`, or both can be missing if `service` is specified (in that case the missing parts are read as “any”).
 The “+” character alone means “this service’s name” (of the one currently being defined).
 Multiple dependency specifications are allowed.

-    -   <span class="nctnt ncbi-var">[~][DOW[-DOW]][@H[-H]]</span> which defines a schedule.
+    -   `[~][DOW[-DOW]][@H[-H]]` which defines a schedule.
 The “~” character means negation.
-The service runs from <span class="nctnt ncbi-var">DOW</span> to <span class="nctnt ncbi-var">DOW</span> (<span class="nctnt ncbi-var">DOW</span> is one of Su, Mo, Tu, We, Th, Fr, Sa, or Hd, which stands for a federal holiday, and cannot be used in weekday ranges) or any if not specified, and between hours <span class="nctnt ncbi-var">H</span> to <span class="nctnt ncbi-var">H</span> (9-5 means 9:00am thru 4:59pm, 18-0 means 6pm thru midnight).
-Single <span class="nctnt ncbi-var">DOW</span> and / or <span class="nctnt ncbi-var">H</span> are allowed and mean the exact day of week (or a holiday) and / or one exact hour.
+The service runs from `DOW` to `DOW` (`DOW` is one of Su, Mo, Tu, We, Th, Fr, Sa, or Hd, which stands for a federal holiday, and cannot be used in weekday ranges) or any if not specified, and between hours `H` to `H` (9-5 means 9:00am thru 4:59pm, 18-0 means 6pm thru midnight).
+Single `DOW` and / or `H` are allowed and mean the exact day of week (or a holiday) and / or one exact hour.
 Multiple schedule specifications are allowed.

-    -   <span class="nctnt ncbi-var">email@ncbi.nlm.nih.gov</span> which makes the LBSMD daemon to send an e-mail to the specified address whenever this server changes its status (e.g. from up to down).
+    -   `email@ncbi.nlm.nih.gov` which makes the LBSMD daemon to send an e-mail to the specified address whenever this server changes its status (e.g. from up to down).
 Multiple e-mail specifications are allowed.
-The <span class="nctnt ncbi-var">ncbi.nlm.nih.gov</span> part is fixed and may not be changed.
+The `ncbi.nlm.nih.gov` part is fixed and may not be changed.

-    -   <span class="nctnt ncbi-var">user</span> or <span class="nctnt ncbi-var">\*group</span> which makes the LBSMD daemon add the specified user or group of users to the list of personnel who are authorized to modify the server (e.g. post a penalty, issue a rerate command etc.).
-By default these actions are only allowed to the <span class="nctnt ncbi-var">root</span> and <span class="nctnt ncbi-var">lbsmd</span> users, as well as users added to the host authority.
+    -   `user` or `*group` which makes the LBSMD daemon add the specified user or group of users to the list of personnel who are authorized to modify the server (e.g. post a penalty, issue a rerate command etc.).
+By default these actions are only allowed to the `root` and `lbsmd` users, as well as users added to the host authority.
 Multiple specifications are allowed.

-    -   <span class="nctnt ncbi-var">script</span> which specifies a path to a local executable which checks whether the server is operational.
+    -   `script` which specifies a path to a local executable which checks whether the server is operational.
 The LBSMD daemon starts this script periodically as specified by the check time parameter(s) above.
 Only a single script specification is allowed.
 See [Check Script Specification](#check-script-specification) for more details.

--   <span class="nctnt ncbi-var">server\_descriptor</span> specifies the address of the server and supplies additional information.
-An example of the <span class="nctnt ncbi-var">server\_descriptor</span>:<br/><span class="nctnt ncbi-code">STANDALONE somehost:1234 R=3000 L=yes S=yes B=-20</span><br/>See [Server Descriptor Specification](#server-descriptor-specification) for more details.
+-   `server_descriptor` specifies the address of the server and supplies additional information.
+An example of the `server_descriptor`:<br/>`STANDALONE somehost:1234 R=3000 L=yes S=yes B=-20`<br/>See [Server Descriptor Specification](#server-descriptor-specification) for more details.

--   <span class="nctnt ncbi-var">launcher\_info</span> is basically a command line preceded by a pipe symbol ( \\| ) which plays a role of a delimiter from the <span class="nctnt ncbi-var">server\_descriptor</span>.
-It is only required for the <span class="nctnt ncbi-app">NCBID</span> type of service which are configured on the local host.
+-   `launcher_info` is basically a command line preceded by a pipe symbol ( \\| ) which plays a role of a delimiter from the `server_descriptor`.
+It is only required for the **NCBID** type of service which are configured on the local host.

 ##### Check Script Specification

 The check script file is configured between square brackets '[' and ']' in the service definition line.
 For example, the service definition line:

-<span class="nctnt ncbi-code">MYSERVICE [5, /bin/user/directory/script.sh] STANDALONE :2222 ...</span>
+`MYSERVICE [5, /bin/user/directory/script.sh] STANDALONE :2222 ...`

-sets the period in seconds between script checks as "<span class="nctnt ncbi-code">5</span>" (the default period is 15 seconds) and designates the check script file as "<span class="nctnt ncbi-code">/bin/user/directory/script.sh</span>" to be launched every 5 seconds.
+sets the period in seconds between script checks as "`5`" (the default period is 15 seconds) and designates the check script file as "`/bin/user/directory/script.sh`" to be launched every 5 seconds.
 You can prefix the period with a minus sign (-) to indicate that LBSMD should not check the connection point (:2222 in this example) on its own, but should only run the script.
 The script must finish before the next check run is due.
 Otherwise, LBSMD will kill the script and ignore the result.
 Multiple repetitive failures may result in the check script removal from the check schedule.

 The following command-line parameters are always passed to the script upon execution:

--   <span class="nctnt ncbi-var">argv[0]</span> = name of the executable with preceding '\\|' character if <span class="nctnt ncbi-var">stdin</span> / <span class="nctnt ncbi-var">stdout</span> are open to the server connection (/dev/null otherwise), <span class="nctnt highlight">NB</span>: '\\|' is not always readily accessible from within shell scripts, so it's duplicated in <span class="nctnt ncbi-var">argv[2]</span> for convenience;
+-   `argv[0]` = name of the executable with preceding '\\|' character if `stdin` / `stdout` are open to the server connection (/dev/null otherwise), *NB*: '\\|' is not always readily accessible from within shell scripts, so it's duplicated in `argv[2]` for convenience;

--   <span class="nctnt ncbi-var">argv[1]</span> = name of the service being checked;
+-   `argv[1]` = name of the service being checked;

--   <span class="nctnt ncbi-var">argv[2]</span> = if piped, "\\|host:port" of the connection point being checked, otherwise "host:port" of the server as per configuration;
+-   `argv[2]` = if piped, "\\|host:port" of the connection point being checked, otherwise "host:port" of the server as per configuration;

 The following additional command-line parameters will be passed to the script if it has been run before:

--   <span class="nctnt ncbi-var">argv[3]</span> = exit code obtained in the last check script run;
+-   `argv[3]` = exit code obtained in the last check script run;

--   <span class="nctnt ncbi-var">argv[4]</span> = repetition count for <span class="nctnt ncbi-var">argv[3]</span> (<span class="nctnt highlight">NB</span>: 0 means this is the first occurrence of the exit code given in <span class="nctnt ncbi-var">argv[3]</span>);
+-   `argv[4]` = repetition count for `argv[3]` (*NB*: 0 means this is the first occurrence of the exit code given in `argv[3]`);

--   <span class="nctnt ncbi-var">argv[5]</span> = seconds elapsed since the last check script run.
+-   `argv[5]` = seconds elapsed since the last check script run.

-Output to <span class="nctnt ncbi-var">stderr</span> is attached to the LBSMD log file; the CPU limit is set to maximal allowed execution time.
+Output to `stderr` is attached to the LBSMD log file; the CPU limit is set to maximal allowed execution time.
 Nevertheless, the check must finish before the next invocation is due, per the server configuration.

 The check script is expected to produce one of the following exit codes: